tamino-martinius/meteor-smart-form/README.md

 ### insert

 Generates a document and inserts it on the client.
-You must provide a `collection` attribute referencing the `Mongo.Collection` instance.
-If the collection has an attached schema, it will be used for validation.
-If you provide a `schema` attribute, that schema will be used for validation, but the document must validate against the collection's schema, too.
+You must provide a `model` attribute referencing the `SmartModel` instance.
+The model has an attached schema, it will be used for validation.
+If you provide a `schema` attribute, that schema will be used for validation, but the document must validate against the model's schema, too.

 ### update

 Updates a document on the client.
-You must provide a `collection` attribute referencing the `Mongo.Collection` instance.
-If the collection has an attached schema, it will be used for validation.
-If you provide a `schema` attribute, that schema will be used for validation, but the document must validate against the collection's schema, too.
+You must provide a `model` attribute referencing the `SmartModel` instance.
+The model has an attached schema, it will be used for validation.
+If you provide a `schema` attribute, that schema will be used for validation, but the document must validate against the model's schema, too.

 The form will generate and validate an update modifier.
 You must specify a `doc` attribute referencing the current document, which must have an `_id` property.
 Any properties present in `doc` will be used as the default values in the form fields.

 ### update-pushArray

 Updates a document on the client by adding the form document to an array within the larger document.
-You must provide a `collection` attribute referencing the `Mongo.Collection` instance.
-If the collection has an attached schema, it will be modified to be scoped appropriately and that new schema will be used for validation.
-If you provide a `schema` attribute, that schema will be used for validation, but the document must validate against the collection's schema, too.
+You must provide a `model` attribute referencing the `SmartModel` instance.
+The model has an attached schema, it will be modified to be scoped appropriately and that new schema will be used for validation.
+If you provide a `schema` attribute, that schema will be used for validation, but the document must validate against the model's schema, too.

 You can think of this as an insert form for subdocuments.
 It generates and validates a document instead of a modifier, pretending that the array item schema is the full schema.
 Then it performs an update operation that does a `$push` of that document into the array.